6 September 2023

 After successful completion of the course, you will be awarded 4 ECTS.

-CHF 250: Participants based within Europe are responsible for their own travel arrangements and payments to get to the venue.
+Participants are responsible for their own travel arrangements and payments to get to the venue.
 We encourage you to travel by train and bus.